Program Reach & Risk Assessment

 How to use the Reach & Risk Report

-The report compiles information from the 2010-2011 fiscal year on the number of children affected by 15 risk factors for school failure and the number of children in each county served by federally- and state-funded early childhood programs, such as Keystone STARS, Pennsylvania Pre-K Counts, Early Intervention, Head Start, Child Care Works, and Nurse-Family Partnership.
+The report compiles information from the 2015-2016 fiscal year on the number of children affected by 15 risk indicators for school failure and the number of children in each county served by federally- and state-funded early childhood programs, such as Keystone STARS, Pennsylvania Pre-K Counts, Early Intervention, Head Start, Child Care Works, and Nurse-Family Partnership.
 The Reach and Risk Report is an excellent way to show policymakers and community leaders the need for early education in their communities and any gaps in services.